microo8/CA-project/README.rst

 --------

 - Scene with sceleton:
-        - user can create new bones by clicking on a node and than right click to a diredtion
+        - user can create new bones by clicking on a joint and than right click to a diredtion
-        - user can drag the sceleton by clicking on a node and then draging it
+        - user can drag the sceleton by clicking on a joint and then draging it
+- Forward kinematics:
-        - user can rotate the bones by selecting a node and than draging a child node, all descendants rotete with it
+        - user can rotate the bones by selecting a joint and than draging a child joint, all descendants rotate with it
+- Inverse kinematics:
+        - user can drag leaf joint and the arm (from root to the leaf) will follow the mouse cursor (while mouse button is down)
 - Saving and loading sceletons

 |screenshot01|